One-sided DI-QKD secure against coherent attacks over long distances: Key rate lower bounds

-In eq.~\eqref{eq:ent}, $H(A_1|E)$ (or $H(A_1|B_1)$) represents the conditional Von Neumann entropy of the outcomes of the measurement of $A_1$ given Eve's information (or given the measurement outcomes of the observable $B_1$).
+(iii) No-signalling (generalized Markov condition): This condition ensures that the evolution of the adversary’s side information does not depend on the internal memory of the devices, that is, future side information cannot reveal additional information about past outputs.
+In our setting, this condition is satisfied by construction of the protocol model.
+In particular, Alice’s device is trusted and memoryless, and her measurement operations act locally on the received quantum system without introducing hidden internal degrees of freedom that persist across rounds.
+Bob’s device and the source are treated as part of the adversarial system and are therefore fully included in Eve’s side information.
+As a result, all inter-round correlations and memory effects are absorbed into the adversary’s system, and the honest part of the protocol (Alice’s operations) does not introduce additional hidden memory influencing future rounds.

+(iv) No post-selection on the untrusted party (data retention): A crucial requirement for EAT is that the sequence of rounds used for entropy accumulation is not adversarially filtered based on hidden information.
+In particular, post-selection on the untrusted party can invalidate the sequential structure needed for entropy accumulation.
+In our protocol, while Alice discards rounds corresponding to no-detection events on her trusted side, no post-selection is performed on Bob’s outcomes, which originate from an untrusted device.
+All of Bob’s outputs, including no-click events, are retained in the data.
+This guarantees that the sequence of rounds entering the entropy accumulation is not biased by the adversary, and hence satisfies the data-processing requirements of generalized EAT.

 As one can observe from \eqref{eq:ent}, to find the asymptotic key rate, one needs to obtain the values of the conditional Von Neumann entropies $H(A_1|E)$ and $H(A_1|B_1)$.
+As far as $H(A_1|B_1)$ is concerned, it can be estimated as